-- As part of the Ontario Public Health Population Health Assessment Standard, boards of health are required to assess and share information externally on the current health status of the local population and subpopulations in order to inform planning of interventions that are responsive to residents' needs. - The Middlesex-London Health Unit meets these requirements, in part, through its on-line Community Health Status Resource. - Approximately half of the Resource's content has been recently updated and internal processes are being strengthened to ensure ongoing sustainability. - The Health Unit is uniquely positioned to support our community health partners via our expertise in population health assessment.
+- As part of the Ontario Public Health Population Health Assessment Standard, boards of health are required to assess and share information externally on the current health status of the local population and subpopulations in order to inform planning of interventions that are responsive to residents' needs. - The Middlesex-London Health Unit meets these requirements, in part, through its online Community Health Status Resource. - All of the Resource's content has been updated via a strategic project during the period August 2018- November 2019.
+New content has also been added and internal processes have been established to regularly update the data. - The Health Unit is uniquely positioned to support our community health partners via our expertise in population health assessment.